 - Mario & Luigi: Partners In Time has the Elder Princess Shroob, who is unknowingly released from the Cobalt Star after you beat the first Princess Shroob.

 - Drawn to Life: The Next Chapter has a pirate-version of an average mook as the first boss.
 You can simply kill him in one hit, just like you did to all of his comrades earlier.
 Well, guess what?
 His ghost (who is three times your size) appears and sends small armies of ghost mooks your way.
 Good luck.

-- In Ys Seven after you defeating the Maiden of Demise and preparing to celebrate your victory a Giant Eldritch Abomination shows up.
+- In Ys Seven after you defeating the Maiden of Demise and preparing to celebrate your victory a giant Eldritch Abomination shows up out of nowhere.

 - Onimusha: Dawn of Dreams, Fortinbras appears in giant snake monster form and Soki has to fight him in full on Black Oni mode.
 Normally, this would be the end of it until Fortinbras reveals he was just messing with you to get rid of Soki's ace in his sleeve, appearing in human form for the real final battle against the entire cast, which is way harder.